 $ bower install --save ebidel/geo-location

-, you need to:
+To employ <geo-location>, you need to:

-to load it inside ing-atms.html
+HTML Import to load it inside ing-atms.html.

 <link rel="import" href="../bower_components/geo-location/geo-location.html">

-'s template.
+ing-atms.html's template.

 <geo-location watch-pos high-accuracy latitude="[[_twoWayBinding('lat')]]" longitude="[[_twoWayBinding('lng')]]"></geo-location>

-to use the new properties
+Update the google-map to use the new properties

 <google-map